theori-io/pwnjs/README.md

 ## Basic Usage

 Pre-built version of the library is located at /dist/pwn.js.
-API documentation is available in /docs, and examples of complete exploits are in /examples.
+API documentation is available in /docs or [here](http://theori.io/pwnjs/), and examples of complete exploits are in /examples.

 If you want to implement a new Chakra exploit, you can use this basic template: